geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab6_Ex2_Implement_Identity_Synch.md

 9. On the **Scotty Heyward has been added** page, select **Close.**

-10. You will now create an on-premises mailbox and user account for Scotty on Adatum’s local Exchange Server that references the primary SMTP domain of **CustomDomain.us**.  <br/>
+10. You will now create an on-premises mailbox and user account for Scotty in Adatum’s on-premises Exchange Server that references the primary SMTP domain of **CustomDomain.us**.  <br/>

 	‎In the **Virtual machine** box at the top of the VM, switch to the **Exchange Server VM** (LON-EX1).